gildean/node-flowdock-stream/README.md

   - all three arguments are mandatory, the apikey is a __personal apikey__, not an apikey of a flow (the module accesses the REST-API that requires the personal key)
   - the `flows` argument can be either a string (for a sinlge flow) or an array (for multiple flows)
-  - the stream will emit a `ready` event once the stream is about to start emitting data and the `flowUsers` property has been set
+  - the stream will emit a `ready` event once the stream is about to start emitting data and the `flows` property has been set

 The stream itself is a readable node.js stream, but added are a couple of methods for convenience: